sidlavoie/EtherView/README.md

 - Enable the user to set a static IP address
 - Create a numpad for the ping interface
 - Create a disk image of a minimal RaspberryPi OS-based distro which runs the python app in a kiosk mode (only app at boot)
-- Enable the raspberry pi to run as an IPerf server

 ### Nice to have (maybe will be done, but are not the current focus)
 - Make settings persistent between reboots